parsampsh/adminx/doc/08_access_api.md

 ```

 ## add_permission_for_user
-this methods adds a permission for a user.
+this methods adds a permission for an user.

 ```php
 $user = \App\Models\User::find(1); // the user model